Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 docker pull gehlenborglab/higlass
 # If no version tag is specified,docker will download the latest.
 ```
 One important thing is that you can not change parameters of an already setup container, you have to stop it first, remove that and create a new one.
-This also suggest that, we'd better not put your data into a container, instead, we store the data locally and map it to different container by <code>docker --run -volume<\code>.
+This also suggest that, we'd better not put your data into a container, instead, we store the data locally and map it to different container by <code>docker --run -volume</code>.
 ```
 docker stop higlass-container
 docker rm higlass-container